-Applications for Unified Communications (UC) make communication in companies more effective.
-They optimize the workflow of the users by minimizing errors, making repeat activities easier and simplifying collaboration in a team and with business partners. estos offers single-user and multi-user solutions for this.
+Applications for unified communications (UC) make communication in companies more effective.
+They optimize the users’ workflow by minimizing errors, simplifying recurring tasks and facilitating collaboration in the team and with business partners. estos offers single-user and multi-user solutions for this.
 See for yourself!